revcomgaming/RevCommSuite/README.md

 - Update app assets directly
 - Display information on websites in near realtime time from databases and connected clients

+2.9 Major Update:

+- Added pointer output functions to RevCommClient (C++) for more efficient communication with processors
+- Updated OpenSSL to 3.4.0
+- Logging improvements to RevCommServer
+- In RevCommServer, added ability to change database connection timeout and database data transaction type size checks

 2.8 Major Update:

 - Added file download functionality to RevCommProcessor (C#)